 When did the sustainability journey start?

-We started out on the journey back in 2015, when we identified the major materials we were using across all of our brands were cotton, cellulose, cotton and wool.
+We started out on the journey back in 2015, when we identified the major materials we were using across all of our brands were cotton, cellulose, leather and wool.

 Cotton was about 40% to 60% of our fibres across the Group, so we knew that cotton would be a key part of the program for us.
 For each of those key materials that we identified, we developed a strategy and set time-bound commitments that launched those with all of the brands.
 We launched tools, resources and from a Group perspective we've helped the brands be accountable for the targets we have for each of those fibres.